MrMikeFloyd/jvm-js-fullstack/README.md

 This repository is the code corresponding to the hands-on lab Full Stack JVM & JS App.

+## How to run

+Simply fire up the application using gradle:

+`.gradlew run`

+In order for the application to work, a MongoDB instance needs to be up and running serving the `mongodb-community` service.
+Information on how to install MongoDB is available in the respective [documentation](https://docs.mongodb.com/manual/administration/install-community/).

 **The master branch is to be used as a template.
 If you would like to see the completed project, check out the final branch.**